 Think back to the most productive volunteer days that you have ever hosted.
 Now imagine that much work getting done EVERY DAY for weeks on end especially if you aren’t currently accepting volunteers to assist with that work!

-AmeriCorps NCCC (National Civilian Community Corps) are currently deploying teams across the United States for high-impact service projects, and we’re looking for non-profits, faith based organizations, government entities, public schools and Native American Tribal Councils interested in hosting a team between January 6 – February 10.
+AmeriCorps NCCC (National Civilian Community Corps) have been deploying teams across the United States for high-impact service projects, and we’re looking for non-profits, faith based organizations, government entities, public schools and Native American Tribal Councils interested in hosting a team between October 19 – December 13, 2022.

-NCCC teams are diverse in their ability to do both physical and administrative projects, so don’t shy away if your project is office work.
-We are extremely interested in assisting with projects that are primarily indoors due to the winter season.
-This could be tasks such as phone banking, research projects, website and social media, curriculum development, logistical work in preparation for upcoming year, etc. We also receive very few applications of around Veterans and/or Military Families, therefore any interested projects would stand a better-than-usual chance of receiving a team!
+Our teams are diverse in their ability to do both physical and administrative projects, so don’t shy away if your project is office work.
+This could be tasks such as tax projects, phone banking, research projects, website and social media, curriculum development, logistical work for the year, etc. We also receive very few applications of around Veterans and/or Military Families, therefore any interested projects would stand a better-than-usual chance of receiving a team!

-This is a chance to not only perform critical service, but to introduce our diverse 18- to 24-year-old members to your agency’s mission – and perhaps spark their interest in non-profit, government and public sector careers.
+This is a chance to not only perform critical service, but to introduce our diverse 18- to 26-year-old members to your agency’s mission – and perhaps spark their interest in non-profit, government and public sector careers.
 We realize the nation is currently dealing with a public health pandemic so by partnering with AmeriCorps NCCC we can begin rebuilding and strengthening communities.
-NCCC teams have been trained to strictly adhere to CDC Covid-19 guidelines as well as agency worksite guidelines to ensure not only member safety but community safety as well.
+Our teams are fully vaccinated and have been trained to strictly adhere to CDC and state/local Covid-19 guidelines as well as agency worksite guidelines to ensure not only members safety but community safety as well.